ANONYMOUS, CONFIDENTIAL, TEXT OR VOICE

 A basic safety plan is actually a good idea for every family.
 The vast majority of sibling sexual trauma happens when families are unaware.
 You now know you need a safety plan, which is a good thing.
 Even if the behavior that brought you to this website seems to fall within your children’s normal sexual development, it is wise to start now in creating communication, boundaries, and precautions to keep your children safe now and in the future.
 Tip Sheet: Create A Family Safety Plan | Stop It Now is a good place to start for a general preventative safety plan.
 If you would like more assistance, contact a Child Advocacy Center.

 If your children’s sexual trauma has led to a period of separation, this might be the time you have been hoping for.
 You all get to be together, to live as a family again!
 Or it might be the time you have been dreading.
 How will you manage all your children’s needs as well as their interactions with each other–on top of all the usual parent responsibilities?
 Most parents feel some of both.

 If social services and/or therapists have been involved with your family, they should be involved in the safety planning process.
 This can be a help or a stress or both.
 As a parent, you are the expert on your family’s home and routines.
 You are the primary person that will have to carry out this safety plan.
 Be persistent, assertive, and realistic when working with the professionals in planning and carrying out your safety plan.

-There is no way to cover everything that you will need to keep your children safe.
+There is no way for this article to cover everything that you will need to keep your children safe.
 Here are some basics to keep in mind.